hCaptcha/react-hcaptcha/README.md

     - hCaptcha supports both a light and dark theme.
 If no theme is inherently set, the captcha will always default to light.
 - tabindex: Integer
     - Set the tabindex of the widget and popup.
 When appropriate, this can make navigation of your site more intuitive.
 This always defaults to 0.
+- languageOverride: String
+    - Manually set the language used to render text in the hCaptcha API.
+See [langauge codes](https://hcaptcha.com/docs/languages).

 The component emits events related to verification and expiration.
 Simply catch these events in the parent component: `onVerify`, `onExpire`, `onError` and handle the events as you choose.
 The captcha will automatically reset on error, but still emits an error.